Focus on the past month

 Here are some risks which could hinder economic and market growth over the next few months.

-Since May, we have maintained our bias towards bonds in the FDP Tactical Asset Allocation Portfolio.
+We are maintaining our bias towards bonds in the FDP Tactical Asset Allocation Portfolio.
 The mixed economic data of the past few months and the global slowdown have prompted us to bring our bond weighting to 55%, versus 45% for equities.

 François Landry, CFA